Patients are being treated more quickly at Hull Royal Infirmary after the launch of a programme to tackle unprecedented winter demand.

 Almost 89 per cent of patients were seen, treated, admitted or discharged within four hours between Monday to Wednesday this week compared to 76 per cent over the same period last week, an improvement of 13 percentage points.

-Hull and East Yorkshire Hospitals NHS Trust launched Operation Wintergreen on Monday to plough extra staff and resources into wards and departments as it coped with an influx of seriously ill patients over the past five weeks.
+Hull University Teaching Hospitals NHS Trust launched Operation Wintergreen on Monday to plough extra staff and resources into wards and departments as it coped with an influx of seriously ill patients over the past five weeks.

 Four days into Operation Wintergreen, patients are spending less time waiting in the emergency department and fewer patients with medical illnesses – referred to as medical outliers – are being cared for on surgical wards because of a shortage of beds.